-The top of the forewings and hindwings are orange, black and white.
-There is a tiny white dot on teh middle part of the orange forewing.
-The hindwings have two blue eyespots on each wing.
-These are visible when the wings are open.
-If the butterfly's wings are closed, the underside is a grayish brown with a flash of bright pink on the forwings.
-The hindwings have two blue eyespots on that side as well.
+The overhead and underneath coloring of this species is so different that one may think they are looking at two different butterflies.
+The dorsal (top side) of the forewings and hindwings are orange, black and white.
+There is a tiny white dot on the middle part of the orange forewing.
+The hindwings have a row of black dots near the bottom edge.
+The two largest of these have blue centers.
+These are most visible when the wings are spread open and flat.
+If the butterfly's wings are closed, one can see that its ventral side (underneath) is quite patterned.
+This side of the wings are a mosaic of gray, white and brown with a flash of bright pink on the forewings.
+The hindwings each have two large eyespots that are useful for identification.

 This butterfly prefers sunny, open habitats like fields, canyons and meadows.
 In the summer months, they can be found in the southern parts of Canada and northern U.S..
-Come winter though, they migrate to the warmer weather in Mexico and the southern U.S..
+Come winter, they migrate to the warmer weather in Mexico and the southern U.S..

-Caterpillars eat cudweeds, everlastings and plants in the aster family.
-It is tublular and black with yellow thin bands or stripes forming rings around its body.
+Caterpillars of the American Lady eat cudweeds, everlastings, and plants in the aster family.
+Its body is tubular and black with thin, yellow bands that form rings around its body.
 Reddish-brown or white spots are interspersed between set of the yellow bands.
 Bristles protrude from those spotted areas of the body.
-Two to three generations of this species of butterfly can be born every year.
+Two or three generations of this species of butterfly can be born every year.

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.

 Prince Edward Is.

 Antennae: Butterflies and Moths have a pair of antennae on the head used for sensing.

 Head: The head is home to the insect's eyes, antennae, and proboscis.